 This will mean that you have six attempts at each component of the MRCPI exams (i.e. 18 attempts in total across the three Parts).

 You must pass the Part I examination within six years of your first attempt.
+Click Here for more information

-It's important to prepare for MRCPI exams and not to underestimate how long it takes to get ready to sit Part I. Having an understanding of how each exam is formatted and how questions are constructed will help you prepare and develop good answering strategies.
+It is important to prepare for MRCPI exams and not to underestimate how long it takes to get ready to sit Part I. Having an understanding of how each exam is formatted and how questions are constructed will help you prepare and develop good answering strategies.
 When working in a busy clinical job with acute medical take, you should allow three to four months to prepare for MRCPI Part I.

 When you're preparing your study plan, make sure to refer to the curriculum for Basic Specialist Training in General Internal Medicine, as the MRCPI in General Medicine is based on this curriculum.
 It serves as a 'blueprint' for the exam.